In this post, I am answering questions on How to Start a blog, work with brands, and tips to grow Instagram

 Answer- I can’t tell you how much that makes me happy.
 Thank you so much for taking time and letting me know that.

 The things I am going to share now, I wish someone has told me earlier.
 It would have saved a lot of agony of depressing tears and sleepless nights.
 Blogging is just like any other job or even worse where your colleagues/fellow bloggers won’t reveal much because of job security or competition.

-Since there is not much (reliable) information online and there is no hard and fast rule on how to be a successful blogger/Instagrammer.
+Since there is not much (reliable) information online and there is no hard and fast rule on how to be a successful blogger/ social media Influencer.
 Every successful full-time blogger/influencer has paved their way up with their unique ideas, hard work, and dedication just like entrepreneurs do.
 So, think of yourself as an entrepreneur building a brand from the scratch.

 First of all, no blogger is small, don’t think that way.
 You have a certain section of the audience that would interest specific brands.
 Know your audience and approach those brands that relate to your niche with collaboration ideas.
 Not every brand will respond you back, but WHAT IF they do, isn’t it worth it.
 Create opportunities when you don’t have any.

 To answer on how to grow your audience-

 1. Be yourself, that’s how people will relate to you.

 2. Post consistently even though you are getting low engagement like I said earlier, you have to grab people’s attention and that will only happen if they see your content regularly.
 People follow you to see more content from you, if you don’t post, there is no reason for them to follow you.